-The presence of the CCDA has fostered significant collaboration between both independent clinical departments and between clinical and basic science departments at PCOM.
+The CCDA has fostered significant collaboration between both independent clinical departments and between clinical and basic science departments at PCOM.

-Studies related to the underlying mechanisms of action of various clinical therapies in individuals with Parkinson's Disease (as well as the effect of the osteopathic lymphatic pump generally) has led to a close working relationship between the Osteopathic Manipulative Medicine (OMM) and the Biochemistry and Molecular Biology Departments as well as between the Geriatric and OMM Departments.
-Equipment to measure nitric oxide (as a metabolite of eNOS) was obtained to support work in both departments as a consequence of the CCDA collaboration.
+Studies related to the underlying mechanisms of action of various clinical therapies in individuals with Parkinson's Disease (as well as the effect of the osteopathic lymphatic pump generally) has led to a close working relationship between the academic departments of Osteopathic Manipulative Medicine (OMM), Bio-Medical Sciences and Geriatrics.
+Equipment to measure nitric oxide (as a metabolite of eNOS) was obtained to support work in our departments as a consequence of the CCDA collaboration.

-The presence of the CCDA has fostered significant collaboration between various CCDA researchers at PCOM and researchers at other institutions.
+The CCDA has fostered significant collaboration between various PCOM researchers and researchers at other institutions.

 CCDA researchers have also completed a five-state collaborative project for the Department of Defense that included five Veterans Affairs Medical Centers and two osteopathic colleges documenting the role of progressive maximum effort exercise in modifying strength, gait, cognition and quality of life in individuals with multiple sclerosis.